emoncms/emoncms/docs/install.md

-## How to setup a raspberrypi running emonhub + emoncms
+## How to setup a raspberrypi running emonhub + the bufferedwrite development branch of emoncms

 This guide details how to setup a raspberry pi basestation that can be used to either forward data to a remote server or record data locally or both.

+It uses the bufferedwrite branch of emoncms which is part of the investigation and development work into a version of emoncms that has a reduced disk write load with the view of enabling the use of SD cards for long term logging.
+Its early days yes whether this approach will succeed, however monitoring of disk activity shows that the write load on a busy system can be several hundred times less with this modified version of emoncms.

+The build uses the latest version of emonhub to provide a flexible input stage and ability to forward data to other remote servers.
+EmonHub is also used to decode the byte data recieved from the rfm12pi adapter board.
+The result of which is passed to the input interface in emoncms.

 ![System diagram](files/emonpi_sys_diag.png)

+### Raspbian

 Download the official raspberrpi raspbian image and write to the SD card.